masnick/survey-review/_posts/2013-03-22-qualtrics.md

 pros:
   - "Easy to use, modern interface"
   - "Creating surveys is quick"
-  - "Lots of customizability without sacraficing usability"
+  - "Lots of customizability without sacrificing usability"
   - "Extremely powerful (can do anything with this)"
 cons:
-  - "Opaque pricing"
+  - "Opaque pricing (price not available on website)"
 ---